mark-andrews/pysc01/software.md

 ## Windows

-### Step 1: Install Python 3.9
+### Step 1: Install Python 3.8

-Go to https://www.python.org/downloads/ and download the Python 3.9 installer.
+Go to https://www.python.org/downloads/ and download the Python 3.8 installer.
-Strictly speaking, we don't need 3.9.
-Python 3.8 would be just as sufficient.
-However, we might as well get the most recent version.

 Download the `.exe` installer, and then you install that as normal, i.e. double click the installer.
 On the opening dialog box, it might give you the option to 'Add Python 3.8 to PATH'.
 I said yes to this.